Skip to content

 What is the Service User and Carer Group at The Open University?

 Meetings continued monthly and developed a regular pattern for ease of scheduling.
-There were, on average, ten attendees, who participated in the two hour long meetings and were paid an agreed rate per hour.
-We had several guest speakers in topics of interest, including Sam Murphy, Paul Maish, and some new Social Work academics - Gillian Ferguson and Prof Neil Thompson.
-We were invited to collaborate on a number of pieces of work, including involvement in Practice Educator Briefings, Practice Assessment Reports (PAR), and End Point assessment module for Social Work Degree Apprenticeship, as well as participating in the (virtual) introduction to the Post Graduate Diploma residential event in February 2022.
-We also continued with our longstanding involvement in interviewing prospective Social Work students.
+There were, on average, ten attendees, who participated in the two-hour meetings and were paid an agreed rate per hour out of a dedicated budget.
+We had several guest speakers in topics of interest.
+We were invited to collaborate on several pieces of work, including involvement in Practice Educator Briefings, Practice Assessment Reports (PAR), and End Point assessment module for Social Work Degree Apprenticeship, as well as participating in the virtual introduction to the Post Graduate Diploma residential event in February 2022 and in-person involvement at the same event in 2023.

 To discuss how we can help you develop and train your staff